2600hz/kazoo/applications/crossbar/doc/ledgers.md

 ## Credit / Debit

-Credit or Debit a specific ledger. the `account_id` for `AUTH_TOKEN` must be reseller of target account.
+Credit or Debit a specific ledger.

+* The `account_id` for `AUTH_TOKEN` must be reseller of target account.
-Parameter "impact_reseller" (boolean not required) when true will also create the document in the reseller
+* The parameter `impact_reseller` (boolean not required) when true will also create the document in the reseller.
+* The `source.id` field must be representative of a specific ledger entry.
+To that effect, the combination of that field, the `period.start` field, and the `period.end` field must be unique.
+This prevents mistakenly submitting the same ledger entry multiple times.

 > PUT /v2/accounts/{ACCOUNT_ID}/ledgers/debit